MaciejBabicki/MaciejBabicki/README.md

 ### Good Day 👋
-I am very happy that you are looking at my page :).
-Please let's have a look at my repo
+I am very happy that you are visiting my page.
+I hope you will find in my repo content that you are looking for.

 <!--
 **MaciejBabicki/MaciejBabicki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.